TheBigSTN/discord-library/docs-source/Starting.md

 const { Discordbot } = require("discord-library")
 ```

-After importint the class you need to create an instance of the class with
+After importing the class you need to create an instance of the class with

 ```ts
 const bot = new DiscordBot();